 - Option 1: Present a government-issued photo ID, such as a driver’s license, passport, foreign national or military ID.
 The full name on the ID must match that of the package’s Ship to label.

 - Option 2: Present any other photo ID containing your full name, along with one of the following documents also containing your full name: utility/phone bill, council tax bill, wage slip, or bank statement.

 - Option 3: Present a government-issued photo ID along with a shipper-provided package release code (if required).*

 If you need someone else to collect your package on your behalf, they’ll need to show us a form of ID (see above) for themselves and for the parcel addressee.
-Also accepted as proof of connection is an official notification (from the shipper or UPS) that provides the shipment/order details for the parcel (recipient name, shipper name, UPS Access Point location address and tracking number).
-Notifications can be printed out or provided on a smart phone or tablet.
+Also accepted as proof for collection is an official notification (from the shipper or UPS) that provides the shipment/order details for the parcel (recipient name, shipper name, UPS Access Point location address and tracking number).
+Notifications can be either printed out or provided on a smartphone or tablet.

 If your shipper provides a package release code for your delivery, your friend or family member can present their photo ID and the code to pick up your package.*

-*Note: While UPS will notify you on shipment notifications or tracking status updates, if you need a code to collect your package, your shipper will provide the code directly to you.
-The package release code is a 4-6 digit numerical code that is provided by the shipper and is different from the tracking number.
+*Note: Whilst UPS will notify you on shipment notifications or tracking status updates, if you need a code to collect your package, your shipper will provide the code directly to you.
+The package release code is a 4-6 digit numerical code that is provided by the shipper, and is different from the tracking number.